 The most awesome bit about that was L resisting Light's punch, before turning it on him with a kick.

 Light at episode 26 when he says that he will build a new world and start killing people with the Death Note.
 The music on the background plus the scenes that made it seem like an orchestra was pure awesomeness.

 The invasion of the Mafia's base.
-I can't wait to see it in the 2011 series.

 Another fairly awesome moment occurred when Takada invites Misa out to dinner to brag about sleeping with her fiancee.
 Misa shows up, gets pissed, and basically tells Takada her days alive are numbered.
 Oh Misa, how accurate you were...
 Even Lidner seems to be on Misa's side.